CONTENTS DELETED

 Based on my experience, it seems that the computer's power supply is not what causes EMFs, what causes them is the home itself.

+I have lived in many homes, always using the same computer.
+Some places just seem to have strong fields running through the power sockets, and when I plug things in, there are large fields around them.
+Other homes, the fields have been inexplicably lower.
 It's the same with my electric piano keyboard, I love playing but I had to quit playing a few years ago as the huge electrical fields were hurting my hands and I felt sick when I used it.
 But the field varies based on what home I lived in.
 In some places, the fields were very low.
+Am I the only one who has found this?
+That it's the house, not the appliance? |

 CONTENTS DELETED